 Finding a photographer that is a great fit style-wise and personality-wise is one of the best investments of your wedding day.
 The right photographer will be able to ease your fears and should feel like your friend.
-I’m going to start by breaking down a few things you should think through when beginning the search for a wedding photographer, and conclude with what the average amount you should spend on a wedding photographer.
+We’ll start by breaking down a few things you should think through when beginning the search for a wedding photographer, and conclude with what the average amount you should spend on a wedding photographer, and what you can expect from each price range.

 Searching for a wedding photographer is challenging.
 Good news is, I’ve been in your shoes as a bride!
 I wrote out all the things I had to think through when searching for MY wedding photographer!